Rewriting with Acyclic Queries: Mind Your Head: A Tractable Case

 In this section, we first show that the acyclic rewriting problem becomes tractable for free-connex acyclic views and acyclic queries over database schemas of bounded arity.
 We then define a slightly larger class of views, for which this statement holds as well.
 For the first result, we mainly show that rewritability with respect to a set $\calV$ of free-connex acyclic views can be reduced to rewritability with respect to a set $\calW$ of views of bounded arity.

-\begin{proposition} There is a polynomial-time algorithm that computes from each set $\calV$ of free-connex acyclic views a set $\calW$ of acyclic\footnote{In fact, the views in $\calW$ are even free-connex acyclic again.
-However, we do not claim it here, since it is not needed in the following, and it does not need to hold for the subsequent generalisation.} views such that \begin{enumerate}[(a)] \item the arity of the views of $\calW$ is bounded by the arity of the underlying schema, and \item every conjunctive query $Q$ is $\calV$-rewritable if and only if it is $\calW$-rewritable. \end{enumerate} Furthermore, given a $\calW$-rewriting of $Q$, a $\calV$-rewriting of $Q$ can be computed in polynomial time. \end{proposition} \begin{proof} Let $\calV$ be a set of free-connex acyclic views over a schema $\schema$ with arity at most $k$.
+\begin{prop} There is a polynomial-time algorithm that computes from each set $\calV$ of free-connex acyclic views a set $\calW$ of acyclic\footnote{In fact, the views in $\calW$ are even free-connex acyclic again.
+However, we do not claim it here, since it is not needed in the following, and it does not need to hold for the subsequent generalisation.} views such that \begin{enumerate}[(a)] \item the arity of the views of $\calW$ is bounded by the arity of the underlying schema, and \item every conjunctive query $Q$ is $\calV$-rewritable if and only if it is $\calW$-rewritable. \end{enumerate} Furthermore, given a $\calW$-rewriting of $Q$, a $\calV$-rewriting of $Q$ can be computed in polynomial time. \end{prop} The proof splits each view $V$ into a set of views obtained by the subtrees of the root $\headof{V}$ of a join tree of $\bodyof{V}\cup\{\headof{V}\}$.
+The arities of the children of $\headof{V}$ yield the desired arity bound. \begin{proof} Let $\calV$ be a set of free-connex acyclic views over a schema $\schema$ with arity at most $k$.
 Let $V\in\calV$ and $J$ be a join tree for $V$ including its head atom \headof{V}.
 Since a join tree is undirected, we can assume that the root of $J$ is the node labelled with $\headof{V}$.
 Let $A_1,\ldots,A_n$ be the labels of the children of the root node.
 Furthermore, let, for each $1\le i\le n$, $\calB_i$ be the set of atoms in the subtree of $J$ with root $A_i$.
 Since $J$ is a join tree, each variable that occurs in some atom of a set $\calB_i$ and in $\headof{V}$ also occurs in $A_i$.
 Furthermore, variables that occur in two sets $\calB_i$, $\calB_j$, $i\not=j$, necessarily occur also in $\headof{V}$.
-Thus, the following two conditions hold, for every $i \in \{1,\dots,n\}$ and every $j<i$, \begin{bracketenumerate} \item $|\vars(\calB_i) \cap \vars(\headof{V})| \le k$, and \item $\vars(\calB_i)\cap\vars(\calB_j) \subseteq \headof{V}$. \end{bracketenumerate}
+Thus, the following two conditions hold, for every $i \in \{1,\dots,n\}$ and every $j<i$, \begin{enumerate}[label={(\arabic*)}] \item $|\varsof{\calB_i} \cap \varsof{\headof{V}}| \le k$, and \item $\varsof{\calB_i}\cap\varsof{\calB_j} \subseteq \headof{V}$. \end{enumerate}

 For each $1\le i\le n$ we define the view $V_i$ as the projection of $V$ to the variables that occur in $\headof{V}$ and in $\calB_i$.
 That is, the body of $V_i$ is just the body of $V$ and the head of $V_i$ contains precisely those head variables of $V$ that occur in $\calB_i$.
 By construction, the views $V_i$ have arity $\ar(A_i) \le k$.
 Furthermore, the views $V_i$ are acyclic since they have the same body as $V$ which is acyclic.\footnote{We observe that, since all head variables of $V_i$ occur in $A_i$, each $V_i$ is even free-connex acyclic.}